 Our validation design features are intended to achieve the following goals:

 There are a wide variety of decontamination system technologies, each for varying applications and waste streams.
-Such as batch and continuous thermal treatment, or chemical treatment, for either affluent or solid tissue waste.
+Such as thermal batch effluent treatment and continuous thermal effluent treatment, or chemical treatment, for either liquid or solid carcass biowaste decontamination.
 We have developed a variety of validation design features intended to accommodate each of these treatment technologies.

 Biowells: for thermal treatment systems, we incorporate biowells.
 Biowells are a small port/chamber which is built into the treatment zone that allows for a Self-Contained Bioindicator (SCBI) or a Spore Strip to be placed inside.
 A biowell creates an environment in which the bio-indicator can be isolated from the material being treated, but mirror the same thermal temperature curve, allowing for an accurate result.
 With this method, users can simply place the bio-indicator inside, run a normal cycle, and remove the bio-indicator once complete.
 Biowells can be incorporated in many types of biowaste treatment systems, such as batch or continuous effluent decontamination system, tissue digesters, and others.
 (Depending upon the system, we have some biowells which can be accessed from outside the vessel, and some from inside the vessel).
 Once retrieved, the bio-indicator (SCBI or Spore Strip) can be tested to verify treatment efficacy.